Approved References for Use During the CPCO Exam

-- Renewing members must have a current membership at the time of application submission as well as when results are sent
+- Renewing members must have a current membership at the time of exam application and/or when exam results are released.

-Membership is required to be renewed annually and 36 Continuing Education Units (CEUs) must be submitted every two years for verification and authentication of expertise.
-For CEU requirements please see our CEU Information page.
+- CPCOs are required to complete 36 Continuing Education Units (CEU's) every two years.
+For CEU requirements, please see our CEU Information page.

 An overall score of 70% or higher is required to pass the certification exam.
 If you don’t pass, the areas of study/categories with a score of 65% or less will be provided for your preparation to retest.
 The areas of study reported reflect scores based on the number of questions in each category/section of the exam.